ginnox1/CanalNetworkDocs_online/Introduction/Introduction.md

 * ... and more.

-## Limiting Capabilities
+## Software Operating Limits
 [Back to ToC](#table-of-contents)

-CanalNETWORK software has the following operataing limits while in use for any network formulation and analyis.
+CanalNETWORK software has the following operating limits while in use for any network formulation and analysis.

-- Uses and applies manning's equation for flow analysis
+- Manning's equation, and the Critical Tractive Force method of analysis are available for flow analysis and canal sizing
-- Maximum of two branches to a node
+- Maximum of two branches to a node are allowed
 - Flattest slope possible 1/10,000
 - Steepest slope possible 1/100
 - Maximum allowable canal side slope 5H:1V
-- Two Types of Linings (Thin linings above 5cm Thk, Thick Linings up to 50Cm thick)
+- Thineest canal lining 0.001M, Thickest Canal Lining allowed 50Cm thick
 - Maximum number of Canal Generations 10 Gens
+- Minimum length of canal routes acceptable is 25m.
+- Minimum acceptable curve radius is 20m.

 ## Important System Related Notes
 [Back to ToC](#table-of-contents)

-CanalNETWORK application has the following minimum system requitements.
+CanalNETWORK application has the following minimum system requirements.

 - Machine: Core i7, 9th Gen, X64 (SSD highly Recommended)